akelly1954/Samples/source/Video/README.md

 is like an int (in the Json file), but when it is to be assigned to a *C++ bool type*, the univesally accepted conversion takes place:  If the value is 0, then the bool is set to *false*.
 Anything else means *true*).

        [ -pr [ timeslice_ms ]]   Enable profiler stats.
 If specified, the optional parameter is the number of milliseconds between profiler snapshots.
-The default is 800 milliseconds.
+(The default is the runtime value of "profile-timeslice-ms" in the Json config file).

      Equivalent Json member(s):  Root["Config"]["App-options"]["profiling"] (bool, treated here like an int)
                                  Root["Config"]["App-options"]["profile-timeslice-ms"] (int)